 He began his career as an associate of a law firm in New York, NY, concentrating on both commercial bankruptcy and complex litigation, including significant experience in Chapter 11 filings for numerous publicly-held companies and privately-held entities, creditor committees and related adversary proceeding litigation.
 Michael also represented a diverse group of entities in civil and commercial litigation matters before federal and state courts, administrative agencies, self-regulatory organizations, and at arbitration proceedings.

-Beginning in 2006 Michael managed the Lake Placid satellite office of a Plattsburgh-based firm, Niles Piller & Bracy, and quickly became responsible for the firm's growing consumer bankruptcy practice.
+Beginning in 2006 Michael managed the Lake Placid, NY satellite office of a Plattsburgh, NY firm, and quickly became responsible for the firm's growing consumer bankruptcy practice.
 Michael also served as the sole Assistant Essex County Public Defender, handling all manner of criminal defense cases.
-He later served as “of counsel" to the well-respected family-owned bankruptcy practice of Thomas D. Neeleman in Everett and Bellingham, WA, concentrating on consumer related filings in Chapter 7 and Chapter 13 cases.
+He was later "of counsel" to a well-respected family-owned bankruptcy practice in Everett, WA and Bellingham, WA, concentrating on consumer related filings in Chapter 7 and Chapter 13 cases.